 Herding: Sliding pieces together with the side of your hand and pushing them into the Stockyard.

 Piling: Collecting pieces of an area or object that you aren't currently working on into piles for future use.
-They jump out at you, and it's too hard to keep passing them by.

 Stacking: Similar to Piling, except that the pieces are carefully stacked pancake-style in stacks often reaching great heights.